 11.xx.2.3.
 DSC Procedure for a non-AP STA

+If using DSC procedures the non-AP STA sets dot11DynamicSensitivityControlImplemented to true and also sets the Dynamic Sensitivity Control field in the Extended Capabilities element to 1.
 In an infrastructure network, a DSC non-AP STA monitors the beacons transmitted by the AP to which it is associated and measures the received signal strength of the beacons.
 The received signal strength of beacon frames may be time averaged over recent history by a vendor-specific smoothing function.
 The value of dot11DSCMargin is then subtracted from the time averaged received signal strength of the beacons to provide an interim effective CS/CCA threshold value.
 If the received signal strength of the beacons is greater than dot11DSCUpperLimit, then the recorded received signal strength of the beacons value is set to the dot11DSCUpperLimit value.
 For example, assume that dot11DSCMargin is 20 dB and dot11DSCUpperLimit is -40 dBm, if the actual received signal strength of the beacons is -30 dBm, this value is greater than dot11DSCUpperLimit and hence the value of -40 dBm is used and the effective CS/CCA threshold is set at -60 dBm.
 Conversely, if the actual received signal strength of the beacons is -50 dBm, which is lower than the dot11DSCUpperLimit, the CS/CCA threshold or receive sensitivity is set to -70 dBm.

+The effective CS/CCA threshold based upon the time averaged received signal strength of the beacons, dot11DSCMargin and dot11DSCUpperLimit is valid for any 20 MHz channel.
+The effective CS/CCA threshold is increased by 3 dB for 40 MHz channels, 6 dB for 80 MHz channels and 9 dB for 160 MHz channels.

 11.xx.2.4.
 DSC Procedure for an AP

 An AP may transmit the DSC Parameter element in beacons and probe responses in order to set values for DSC Margin and DSC Upper Limit for any associated DSC non-AP STA.
-If the DSC Parameter element is present in its beacons then the AP is termed a DSP AP.
+If the DSC Parameter element is present in its beacons then the AP is termed a DSP AP and shall set the Dynamic Sensitivity Control field in the Extended Capabilities element to 1 and set dot11DynamicSensitivityControlImplemented to true.

-A DSP AP may set both the DSC Margin and DSC Upper Limit fields to 0 in its DSC Parameter element in order to prohibit any DSC STA that is associated to it from using DSC procedures.
+A DSP AP may set both the DSC Margin and DSC Upper Limit fields to 0 in its DSC Parameter element in order to prohibit any DSC non-AP STA that is associated to it from using DSC procedures.

-effective CS/CCA threshold for so as to be compatible with the DSC Margin and DSC Upper Limit values advertised in its DSC Parameter element.
+A DSP AP may set an effective CS/CCA threshold for itself so as to be compatible with the DSC Margin and DSC Upper Limit values advertised in its DSC Parameter element.
 Recommended procedures for DSC AP settings of DSC Margin, DSC Upper Limit and CCA threshold values are given in Annex (TBD).

 15. DSSS PHY specification for the 2.4 GHz band designated for ISM